YibaiMeng/shallenge/README.md

 H = - 2 ^ N \ln p
 $$

 The top entry on the leader board has 56 leading zeros in its hash.
 So we need to run $4.9 * 10^{16}$ hashes to have a 50% probability of getting a hash with as many or more zeros.
-For my setup with 8 + 9 = 17 RTX 4090s, each with a hash rate of 14 GH /s, or a total hash rate of 240 GH / s, it'll take 57 hours to have a 50% chance of getting number one place on the leader board.
+For my setup with 8 + 9 = 17 RTX 4090s, each with a hash rate of 14 GH /s[^1], or a total hash rate of 240 GH / s, it'll take 57 hours to have a 50% chance of getting number one place on the leader board.
 The 4090s cost me $3.3 per hour in total, running 57 hour costs $188.

+[^1]: These servers have some power settings that I can't override, and the GPUs are limited to P2 power mode.